steven7mwesigwa/JspDatabaseApp/DOCUMENTATION.md

 If you get stuck about some code in a particular file, just search this documentation for that file name i.e `foreach-simple-test.jsp` and you should see the detailed explanation about the code in that file.

-**Please, make sure to let me know if there are any typos or inaccurate information.
+**Please, make sure to let me know if there are any typos, broken links or inaccurate information.
 Am also a learner like you :)**.

 Don't be worried, i made sure to hold your hand every step of the way.